Reusing waste materials to experiment, refine and develop other kind of fabrics and imagine new possibilities for clothing.

 Re-use my manifesto!
 A design strategy to re-use second hand textiles.
 Reworking clothing items, in collaboration with Oxfam, to participate in the reduction of fashion post-consumer waste.

-Developed for my Master of Arts in Textile Design, this manifesto is still a source of ideas for me, creative solutions and reusing methodologies that can be enriched through future projects and investigations:
+Developed for my Master of Arts in Textile Design in 1997, this manifesto is still a source of ideas for me, creative solutions and reusing methodologies that can be enriched through future projects and investigations:

 ''In my work, I consider the world as a 'Bric-a-Brac' which contains fragments of the universe where everything connects.
 I collect the waste produced from consumer society.
 I select, I classify, I repair, I rework, I assemble, I effectively re-use these materials to extend their lives.''